coxmediagroup/uidev-assignment-extended/README.md

 ##Assignment criteria

 Create a responsive webpage based on the graphical mockups provided.
+You will be coding only the header, menu and some of the top content on the page; not the entire page.

--	Using the provided feed data, construct a page that is formatted to match the included mockups located in the comps folder.
+-	Using the provided feed data, construct a webpage that is formatted to match the included mockups located in the comps folder.
 - You will only be using one HTML document for this assignment.
 - Place your HTML in index.html.
 All other resources should be saved where appropriate in the uidev-assignment folder hierarchy.